If you are going to purchase a soundbar in this day and age, you may as well purchase a soundbar with HDMI passthrough.

 Using a 5.1-channel speaker configuration, the HW-N650 offers a strong audio power ranging at 360 watts.

-It comes with an active wireless subwoofer using a 6.5-inch driver and a rear port to offer a decent bass extension.
+It has an active wireless subwoofer with a 6.5-inch driver and a rear port to offer a decent bass extension.

 The HW-N650 also features Samsung’s Acoustic Beam Technology that delivers a large and intense front soundstage for a cinematic experience with movies and games.
 Moreover, it has a decent set of connections, but only a sing HDMI Input is available.